 Why is Family-Owned Better for Your Family?

 The Wujeks and Calcaterras have been tending the funeral needs of local families for four generations.
 Owning and operating nine different funeral homes in Michigan throughout the years.
 For us, it is a sacred trust.
-Our family is genuinely touched and truly honored when a family in our community calls on us to serve them.
+We are genuinely touched and truly honored when a family in our community calls on us to serve them.
 When entrusted with administering to those in need, the only thing we think about is how to make it easier for the families that come to us.
 That’s our job – to make it easier on them, even financially.

 Robert A. Wujek

 Robert A. Wujek is very proud to be the 4th generation of funeral directors in his family.
-He was in grade school when he knew he would continue his family legacy, and considered it a part of every day life when as a young boy he would help his father at the funeral home.
-He has never considered being at the funeral home as “work” as much as he sees it as trying to help a family at one of the most difficult times in their lives.
+He was in grade school when he knew he would continue the Wujek legacy, and considered it a part of every day life when as a young boy he would help his father at the funeral home.
+He has never considered being at the funeral home as “work” as much as he sees it as trying to help others at one of the most difficult times in their lives.
 Bob graduated from the Wayne State University School of Mortuary Science in 1986, and believes he has succeeded when his expertise and compassion is able to lift a little of the weight off the shoulders of a grieving family while still maintaining dignity and respect for their loved one.
 Bob never takes for granted the families that offer a hug, kind words, or a personalized thank you note for the work that he has done.

 John E. Wujek

 John E. Wujek has been working as a funeral director since 1993.
 He graduated from the University of Michigan in 1988 with a B.A. in history, and then enrolled in law school.
 While John was in law school, his father required emergency surgery and John made the decision to leave school and help at the funeral home until his father was well again.
 It was during this time that John realized that he wanted to be a funeral director; he began studying at the Wayne State University School of Mortuary Science, and graduated as class president.
 John sincerely looks forward to coming to work every morning and meeting with the families from metro Detroit that he serves.
 His goal is to immediately make everyone he meets like a guest in his home and to put them at ease during a difficult time.
-The most rewarding part about his career as a funeral director is when a family sends him a thank you card in the mail weeks after the funeral, as well as knowing that he is being helpful to people in their time of need.
+The most rewarding part about his career as a funeral director is when he receives a thank you card in the mail weeks after the funeral, as well as knowing that he is being helpful to people in their time of need.

 Michael F. Wujek